 Freedom Fund

-When someone is detained by ICE, their freedom often comes with a price tag of thousands of dollars.
-Families who are already struggling financially are suddenly expected to come up with $3,000, $5,000, sometimes much more.
+When someone is detained by ICE, their freedom comes with a price tag.
+Families who are already struggling financially are suddenly expected to come up thousands of dollars.
 Bond is supposed to offer a way out, but for many, it is completely out of reach.

-These are people who came here seeking safety, stability, and a better life.
+The people who are being detained came here seeking safety, stability, and a better life.
 Many have fled violence or persecution, and most had already been living in the U.S. for years, working, raising families, and building community before they were taken.

 Detention compounds the harm and trauma many immigrants have already lived through.